Valium Addiction: Signs, Side Effects, Symptoms & Treatment

 - Aftercare: Aftercare is a lifelong recovery process that follows rehab.
 The Recovery Village Cherry Hill at Cooper’s aftercare program generally consists of support groups and relapse prevention plans to support you in your recovery.

-- Dual Diagnosis: Mental health struggles are common in those who are addicted to substances like Valium.
+- Co-occurring Disorders: Mental health struggles are common in those who are addicted to substances like Valium.
 Our specialists are trained to treat not only your Valium addiction but also any underlying mental health problem that contributed to your addiction.

 Valium is FDA-approved for a variety of conditions, including anxiety, alcohol withdrawal, muscle spasms and seizure.